 This Cost Recovery Implementation Statement (CRIS) provides information on how the Department of Health (the Department) manages cost recovery to provide Commonwealth funding to the Australian Orthopaedic Association (AOA) for its administration of the National Joint Replacement Registry (NJRR).
-It also reports financial and non-financial performance information and contains financial forecasts for the 2020-21 financial year and three forward years.
+It also reports financial and non-financial performance information for the 2020-21 financial year; and contains financial forecasts for the 2021-22 and 2022-23 financial years as the current funding agreement with the AOA expires on 30 June 2023.